| Year | Age | Invested (Yr) | Total Invested | Interest Earned | Corpus Balance |

 - Is NPS better than PPF for retirement?

-What This NPS Calculator Helps You Calculate
+What This NPS Calculator Shows You

-- Total investment made over the years
+- Total investment made until retirement

 - Total returns earned